villaingsk/simple-imagix/README.md

 = Is it compatible with PHP 8? =
 Yes, Simple Imagix is fully compatible with PHP 7.4 and PHP 8.0+.

+= Does it work on Nginx/LiteSpeed? =
+Yes!
+Because Simple Imagix works at the application level (PHP) and replaces the file directly in the database, it **works on all web servers** (Apache, Nginx, LiteSpeed, IIS, etc.) without needing any special configuration files or `.htaccess` editing.

 == Screenshots ==